 squishrunner can automatically start and stop a local squishserver process as needed, during the playback of a test suite.
 Using this option means no

 --port options are needed, and no separate squishserver process needs to be started.

 --resultdir option is used in combination with file-based report generators (stdout, xmljunit, xml2), and determines the location to save the test report and failed screenshot files, if any.
-There is no need to use this option in combination with report generators (xml3, html) that take a directory as an argument.

 Squish supports several report generators simultaneously, with one limitation, there can be at most one directory based generator.